 The initiative is funded by a $1,813,687 grant from the National Science Foundation’s Robert Noyce Teacher Scholarship Program, which provides resources for higher education institutions to recruit and train science, technology, engineering and mathematics teachers for K-12 schools.

 The grant will fund 16 students in two cohorts, one starting in the fall of 2021 and a second in fall 2022.
 The 2020-21 academic year will be used to establish the program and recruit students for the first cohort.
+Scholarship funds are limited to two years.
+All students who want to teach math and can complete the math & math education double major in two years are eligible to apply.

 Dr. Todd Frauenholtz, professor of mathematics, said the program will ultimately benefit both BSU and northern Minnesota’s K-12 schools.